ZacconeAlessio/Colloidal-Microstructure-under-Shear-High-Densities/README.md

 > *Microscopic theory for the pair correlation function of liquidlike colloidal suspensions under shear flow*,
 > **Physical Review E** 106, 044610 (2022).

-The repository contains the notebooks, analytical derivations and input data required to reproduce the computational workflow presented in the accompanying publication.

 The notebooks are intended to be executed in the order described in the main README.

 ---